-Knowledge and 1. describe for a given water resources system the interplay between the understanding main biophysical processes and social dynamics, in analyzing service delivery modalities.
-2. describe and explain the main concepts and instruments for analysing and influencing formal and informal arrangements concerning water supply and sanitation services, including policies, laws and institutions, and by adopting a historical perspective.
-3. interdisciplinary analyses of water services management and describe challenges of providing water supply and sanitation services at 1 different levels (from global to local).
-4. summarize the current debates relevant for water supply and sanitation services, using institutional and management theories from different academic disciplines (e.g. economics, public administration, Applying knowledge and 1. sociology, political science, law). design and apply analytical tools to research issues of water services understanding ١. management and describe, modify and apply management tools (e.g. diderstanding with the benchmarking, cost benefit analysis, management information systems) with the aim of improving water supply and sanitation provision.
-2 formulate and critically evaluate governance frameworks related to water services management and apply tools for policy analysis with the emphasis on social inclusion and sustainability.
+1. Knowledge and 1. describe for a given water resources system the interplay between the understanding main biophysical processes and social dynamics, in analyzing service delivery modalities.
+2. describe and explain the main concepts and instruments for analysing and influencing formal and informal arrangements concerning water supply and sanitation services including policies laws and institutions and by adopting a historical perspective 2 and by adopting a mistorical perspective. з. explain the key concepts for integrated, multi-disciplinary and interdisciplinary analyses of water services management and describe challenges of providing water supply and sanitation services at different levels (from global to local).
+4. summarize the current debates relevant for water supply and sanitation services, using institutional and management theories from different academic disciplines (e.g. economics, public administration, sociology, political science, law).
+Applying knowledge and 1. design and apply analytical tools to research issues of water services understanding management and describe, modify and apply management tools (e.g. anderetailailig with the benchmarking, cost benefit analysis, management information systems) with the sim of improving water supply and sanitation systems) with the aim of improving water supply and samalion 2 provision. Ζ. formulate and critically evaluate governance frameworks related to water services management and apply tools for policy analysis with the emphasis on social inclusion and sustainability.
 3. combine different types of method and through a process of triangulation synthesize outcomes in a coherent manner.
 4. conduct, independently or in a multidisciplinary team, research including the formulation of research questions and hypotheses, the selection and application of adequate research methodologies and techniques and the formulation of well-founded conclusions.
-Making judgements 1. analyze and evaluate governance processes and utility management arrangements in the water services sector, integrating technical, legal administrative, social and financial components.
-2. critically evaluate technical and/or institutional interventions (e.g. policies actions, agreements) through analysis of implications for water supply and sanitation services, its users and their interrelations at various spatial and temporal scales.
-Communication 1. clearly and systematically communicate, argue and defend findings in ļ. oral and written presentations to a variety of audiences.
+Making judgements 1 analyze and evaluate governance processes and utility management Making Judgements 1. arrangements in the water services sector, integrating technical legal administrative appendiate and financial components 2 administrative, social and infancial components. Ζ. critically evaluate technical and/or institutional interventions (e.g. policies actions, agreements) through analysis of implications for water supply and sanitation services, its users and their interrelations at various spatial and temporal scales.
+Communication 1. clearly and systematically communicate, argue and defend findings in oral and written presentations to a variety of audiences.
 Lifelong learning skills 1. think in multidisciplinary and integrated dimensions and be able to distinguish main issues from side issues.
-2. have the academic attitude and learning skills to enhance and keep up-to-date the acquired knowledge and application skills in a largely independent manner.
-1
+2 have the academic attitude and learning skills to enhance and keep un-to-date the acquired knowledge and application skills in a largely independent manner 1